Abhinav-1703/Epicure_Task/README.md

 2. **Flash the ESP32**
    - Open `espcom.ino`, set WiFi credentials and broker IP, then upload.
    - ESP32 connects to WiFi, then to MQTT, and waits for commands.
+   - Use RX2 TX2 !

 3. **Flash the STM32**
    - Open project in CubeIDE.
+   - usart2 with PA2 and PA3 as TX RX
    - Make sure `pins.h` matches your UART pins (typically PA2 TX, PA3 RX for Nucleo F303K8).
    - Flash the board.